eProsima/Fast-DDS-docs/docs/fastdds/ros2/ros2_configure.rst

 Example
 -------

-The following example uses the ROS 2 talker/listener demo, configuring *Fast DDS* to publish synchronously, and to have a dynamically allocated publisher and subscriber histories.
+The following example uses the ROS 2 talker/listener demo, configuring *Fast DDS* to publish synchronously, and to have dynamically allocated publisher and subscriber histories.

 #.
 Create a XML file `ros_example.xml` and save it in `path/to/xml/`